raspibolt/raspibolt/raspibolt/raspibolt_faq.md

   `$ sudo systemctl start lnd`

 ### How to upgrade LND?
+Upgrading can lead to a number of issues.
+Please **always** read the [LND release notes](https://github.com/lightningnetwork/lnd/releases/tag/v0.5-beta) completely to understand the changes.
+They also cover a lot of additional topics and many new features not mentioned here.

 * As "admin" user, stop lnd system unit
   `$ sudo systemctl stop lnd`